7 Games That Can Actually Teach Your Dog Something

 Cue the Schoolhouse Rock! because learning can be fun.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Consider this game if you’re convinced that your dog doesn’t like to play; once they’ve been enticed into a game of chase, you may see their fun side come alive when they chase you.
+Consider this game if you’re convinced that your dog doesn’t like to play; once they’ve been enticed into a game of chase, you may see their fun side come alive.

-While “chase” can easily turn into the not-so-wise-or-fun game of “let’s nip the human’s ankles, legs or behind,” for the right dog played the right way, it can be a fantastic way to teach your dog to pay attention to you because you’re fun and lays excellent groundwork for a reliable recall.
+While “chase” can easily turn into the not-so-wise-or-fun game of “let’s nip the human’s ankles, legs, or behind,” for the right dog played the right way, it can be a fantastic way to teach your dog to pay attention to you because you’re fun.
 Change directions often, and to avoid trouble with an aroused dog becoming mouthy, stop running before your dog gets to you.

 By switching between the excitement of running and the discipline of responding to a cue, the dog learns to transition between high arousal and being calm.
 Teaching dogs to have an on/off switch develops emotional control that will serve them well throughout life.
 (Another perk: Your dog gets exercise without much effort on your part, which is particularly appealing when you just want to enjoy your morning coffee while your dog burns up some energy.)